Andrew Freeman's location

 which utilise my training, and experience.

-My training has been in the areas of economics, accounting, legal studies, data processing, teaching, and educational administration and policy.
+My training has been in the areas of economics, accounting, legal studies (BEc Monash), data processing (GradDipDP CIT), teaching (DipEd BEd Monash, Cert4TESOL Teach International), and educational administration and policy (MEd Melb).
 I have worked in the areas of adult training, information technology, teaching, research and planning, evaluation, and general public administration.
 I have contributed to a range of national and international conferences and journals on themes related to educational innovation, long range planning (more particularly, futures research), and technological change.

 with network futures

-My Master of Education minor thesis at Melbourne University
+My Master of Education minor thesis undertaken at the University of Melbourne (Melb)

 (completed in 1983), is around 300,000 bytes in length,